IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_tekton_pipeline.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  enable_partial_cloning (False, bool, False)
-    Flag whether to enable partial cloning for this pipeline.
-When partial clone is enabled, only the files contained within the paths specified in definition repositories are read and cloned, this means that symbolic links might not work.

   pipeline_id (True, str, None)
     (Required for new resource) String.

+  worker (False, list, None)
+    Details of the worker used to run the pipeline.

   enable_notifications (False, bool, False)
     Flag whether to enable notifications for this pipeline.
-When enabled, pipeline run events are published on all slack integration specified channels in the parent toolchain.
+When enabled, pipeline run events will be published on all slack integration specified channels in the parent toolchain.
+If omitted, this feature is disabled by default.

-  worker (False, list, None)
+  next_build_number (False, int, None)
-    Worker object containing worker ID only.
-If omitted the IBM Managed shared workers are used by default.
+    The build number that will be used for the next pipeline run.

+  enable_partial_cloning (False, bool, False)
+    Flag whether to enable partial cloning for this pipeline.
+When partial clone is enabled, only the files contained within the paths specified in definition repositories are read and cloned, this means that symbolic links might not work.
+If omitted, this feature is disabled by default.

   id (False, str, None)